waffleio/waffle.io-takeout/INSTALL.md

 * A GitHub Enterprise installation secured via SSL certificate.
 (Waffle Takeout does not support connecting to GitHub Enterprise insecurely over HTTP at this time.)
 * A MongoDB instance.
 Waffle does not currently ship with our own database and we require you to manage your database.
   * You will need to create a db in MongoDB for Waffle Takeout
-  * If you are using authentication, you will need to create a user/password in MongoDB which has read/write privileges on the created DB and then set the MongoDB connection string to "mongodb://\<user:password\>@\<mongodb DNS name or IP\>:27017/\<name of db created\>"
+  * If you are using authentication, you will need to create a user/password in MongoDB which has read/write privileges on the created DB and then set the MongoDB connection string to `user:password@yourmongodb-host-name-or-ip:27017/dbname`

 ## Host Machine